 Maryland Bonded Dental Bridge

 This type of bridge uses a false tooth fused with metal bands that bonds to the abutment tooth with resin.
-Maryland bonded dental bridges are usually used on the front of the mouth.
+Maryland bonded bridges are usually used on the front of the mouth.

 Placing the Dental Bridge

-Be sure to take the time necessary for at least two visits to Country Dental to complete your dental bridge work.
+Be sure to take the time necessary for at least two visits to Country Dental to complete your bridge work.

 On the first visit, your Cambridge, Fergus or Toronto dentist will prepare for the dental bridge procedure with a few simple steps.
 First, your dentist may file down the abutment teeth so the dental crown will fit properly.
 Next, the dentist will take an impression of the tooth.
 This mold will be used to create your dental bridge.